Product Capabilities

 • A transition state optimization can be started from the reactant and product geometries.

-• A single structure guess can also be obtained from the reaction path tool.
+• A guess of the transition state geometry can be obtained from reaction path optimization using the Reactant-Product Transition State Optimization workflow.

 Method: